michaelrambeau/talks/2025/sst/slides.md

 ### Other issues

-- Poor DX (improved with serverless 4)
+Poor DX (improved with serverless 4)

-- Tedious setup with yml files (no guards against typos)
+Tedious setup with yml files (no guards against typos)

-- Lack of type safety in the IDE
+Lack of support (type inference) in the IDE

 ---

 ## Options to move away?

-- Get a license and upgrade to serverless 4 (serverless 4 looks good: better DX and TS support)
+Get a license and upgrade to serverless 4? (which looks good: better DX and TS support)

-- Migrate to something else:
+Migrate to something else?
   - Open source fork of serverless: https://github.com/oss-serverless/serverless
-  - CDK
+  - AWS CDK
   - SST
   - any one aware of other options?